Would you like to learn how to play piano boogie woogie within just a few minutes?

 Let’s play with the right hand

-Let’s start by constructing the chord you are going to play in the right hand.
+To learn how to play piano boogie woogie let’s start by constructing the chord you are going to play in the right hand.
 We are going to play a C chord which consists of three notes – C, E and G. First of all, place your thumb on the C and sit all of your remaining fingers of your right hand on the rest of the keys to the right of the C. You should notice that all of your fingers are now nicely sitting on a total of 5 keys.

 Make sure your 3rd finger sits on the E, and the 5th finger sits on the G. Now play these 3 notes all at the same time and you will here a C chord.
 If you are a complete beginner, practice playing this chord a few times before you move onto the left hand, ensuring that each time you play the chord all three of the notes play at the same time creating a nice solid chord sound.